valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

   The library `@valtimo/form-link` has been renamed to `@valtimo/process-link`.
 For information on how to migrate, refer to [this page](migration.md).

+* **Override Form.io options**

+  Options used by Form.io in the renderer can now be modified by using the following key in your environment file:
+  `formioOptions`.
+Refer to [this page](/reference/environment.md) for more information.

 ## Bugfixes

 The following bugs were fixed: